jmpsec/osctrl-docs/content/usage/provision.sh/_index.md

 Arguments for PART:
-  admin  Provision will deploy only the admin interface. tls   Provision will deploy only the TLS endpoint. all   Provision will deploy both the admin and the TLS endpoint.
+  admin  Provision will deploy only the admin interface. tls   Provision will deploy only the TLS endpoint. api   Provision will deploy only the API endpoint. all   Provision will deploy both the admin and the TLS endpoint.

 Optional Parameters: